Back/How I AI

 The Magic Feature: NotebookLM doesn't just output text.
 It can generate an 'Audio Overview,' creating a podcast-style summary of all the pitches.
 Even cooler is the interactive mode, which simulates a live radio call-in show with two AI hosts.
 During her bootcamp's demo day, Marily can literally interrupt the AI hosts and ask them to announce the winners on the spot.

-Outcome: This creates an incredibly engaging and fun experience for the students.
+Outcome: This creates a really engaging and fun experience for the students.
 The AI acts as an unbiased judge, and its analysis is surprisingly accurate, often aligning with the human judges' choices.
-I thought this was a brilliant application, and it immediately made me think of other use cases, like judging sales pitch competitions or hackathon demos.
+I thought this was such a clever application, and it immediately made me think of other use cases, like judging sales pitch competitions or hackathon demos.

 The NotebookLM AI application in action, processing audio sources to generate a comprehensive summary of AI pitch decks and offering interactive prompts, alongside a live podcast discussion.